nicosantangelo/sublime-gulp/README.md

 #### syntax

 Syntax file for highlighting the gulp results.
 You can pick it from from the command pannel as `Set Syntax: Gulp results`.
-Set the setting to `false` if you don't want any colors.
+Set the setting to `false` if you don't want any colors (you may need to restart Sublime if you're removing the syntax).

 ## Shortcut Keys